IgniteUI/igniteui-docfx/en/components/grid/grid.md

 ### State persistence

-Persisting the grid state across pages/sessions is one of the most common scenarios, and currently is achievable on application level.
+Persisting the grid state across pages/sessions is a common scenario and is currently achievable on application level.
 To demonstrate the approach to take, let's implement state persistence across pages.
-The example is using the `localStorage` object, but depending on your needs you may decide to go with the `sessionStorage` object.
-For clarity, we will extract all the logic that reads the grid state and works the `localStorage`     in a directive:
+The example is using the `localStorage` object to store the JSON string of the state, but depending on your needs you may decide to go with the `sessionStorage` object.
+All implementation details are extracted in the `igxState` directive:

 ```typescript
 // state.directive.ts